Skip to content

 Beaches and swimming: how safe is the sea?

 The Albanian coast is beautiful and generally safe to swim, but the sea deserves the same respect as anywhere on the Mediterranean and Ionian.
 The bigger, more developed beaches around Ksamil and Saranda are calm and shallow in many spots - great for families - while open stretches can pick up currents and waves when the wind turns.
-Most popular beaches do not have year-round lifeguard cover, so judge conditions yourself, don’t swim far out alone, and keep an eye on children.
+Most popular beaches don’t have year-round lifeguard cover, so judge conditions yourself, don’t swim far out alone, and keep an eye on children.

 A few practical points for the coast: